Azure, better UI and more¶

-The latest update introduces Azure support, and includes other improvements.
+The 0.9.1 update introduces Azure support among other improvements.

 dstack, our goal is to create a simple and unified interface for ML engineers to run dev environments, pipelines, and

 apps on any cloud.
 With the latest update, we take another significant step in this direction.

 We are thrilled to announce that the latest update introduces Azure support, among other things, making it incredibly easy to run dev environments, pipelines, and apps in Azure.
 Read on for more details.

 dstack is very straightforward.
 All you need to do is create the corresponding project via the UI and

 provide your Azure credentials.